GalaxyPickle/VoL/README.md

 # VoL
-Veins of Light Game - GML (Game Maker Studio 2)
+Veins of Light - Fungi Studios

+Developed in GML (Game Maker Studio 2)

+If you wish to contribute, email alex@clancylang.com